Academic Year Hours

 All Mail and Package Centers are closed during university holidays and university inclement weather closings.
 Hours may vary during breaks.

-For detailed inforamtion on how to address mail, where to pick up mail and packages and other mail questions visit the Residence Hall Mail & Packages page.
+For detailed information on how to address mail, where to pick up mail and packages and other mail questions visit the Residence Hall Mail & Packages page.

 From time to time, items break in residence hall rooms.
 From burned out light bulbs and squeaky door hinges to dripping faucets and faulty HVAC units, VCU Residential Life & Housing and Facilities Management are dedicated to quickly solving your issue so you can get back to living your normal day to day life.
 You can alert Maintenance to any issues in your residence hall space by following the below instructions:

-For residents in Ackell, Brandt, Broad & Belvidere, Grace & Broad, West Grace South, West Grace North, Honors, Johnson, Rhoads, Gladding Residence Center III, Cary & Belvidere and Cabaniss
+For residents in Ackell, Brandt, Broad & Belvidere, Grace & Broad, West Grace South, West Grace North, Honors, Johnson, Rhoads, Gladding Residence Center III and Cary & Belvidere

 For residents in Gladding Residence Center